open-mmlab/mmengine/docs/en/advanced_tutorials/manager_mixin.md

 `GlobalClass.get_instance({name})` will first check whether the instance with the name `{name}` has been built.
 If not, it will build a new instance with the name `{name}`, otherwise it will return the existing instance.
 As the above example shows, when we call `GlobalClass.get_instance('mmengine')` at the first time, it will build a new instance with the name `mmengine`.
 Then we call `GlobalClass.get_instance(runner.experiment_name)`, it will also build a new instance with a different name.

-Here we build two instances for the convenience of subsequent introduction of `get_current_instance`.
+Here we build two instances for the convenience of the subsequent introduction of `get_current_instance`.

 3. Accessing the instance anywhere